maxkapur/typography.py/README.md

 # typography.py

-Identify ASCII typography that could be better rendered as unicode.
+Identify ASCII typography that could be better rendered as Unicode.
 For example, `this right here---could be better rendered` as an em dash `—`.

 This is *not* a spell checker or prose linter; I use it in addition to